SumoLogic/sumologic-documentation/docs/send-data/sumo-logic-opentelemetry/configuration.md

 - `HTTPS_PROXY`
 - `NO_PROXY`

-You may either export proxy environment variables locally e.g.
+You may either export proxy environment variables locally, for example:

 ```bash
 export FTP_PROXY=<PROXY-ADDRESS>:<PROXY-PORT>